 New Student Room Selection

-UPDATE 7/2/18: The room selection process for fall 2018 is closed.
-If you completed your housing application, but did not select a room, please visit the Housing Portal > Housing Application > Review/Update Housing Applications to update your application with your room preferences.
-Our team will make every effort to assign you to your preferred spaces as they are available.
+UPDATE 7/1/19: The room selection process for fall/spring 2019-20 is closed, and with so many students wanting to participate in the residential experience, we have reached full capacity on campus.
+If you completed your housing application, but did not select a room, please visit this page to learn more about your options and our Standby List process.
+After placing yourself on the Standby List, we recommend that you visit the Housing Portal > Housing Application > Review/Update Housing Applications to update your application with your room preferences.
+Our team will make every effort to assign you to a space as they are available.

 Step 2 (optional): Set Up Your Roommate Group

 If you are interested in living with your friends next year (or you found a roommate in the USF Class of 2023 Facebook Group), discuss where you would like to live now and set up your Roommate Group so you are ready to select a space.
 Learn more below in the Unit-Mates Section!

 Develop a list of possible buildings you wish to live in.
 As beds are limited in each building, you should plan to develop a list that includes multiple options in ranked order.
 If you have decided to live with friends, make sure you have planned out who will live in each room if you choose a suite or apartment.
 Explore hall options and view hall rates.

 You will not be eligible to participate in room selection until the first four housing application steps are completed.
 You will not be able to pull in unit-mates unless the three items in the Unit-Mates section below have been addressed.
 Once you complete the first 4 housing application steps, you will be able to select a room online from the available spaces.
 Please note that payments take 1 business day to process.
 Immunizations may take a week to process, depending on volume.
 After room selection ends, housing applicants will be assigned to available spaces once the first four housing application steps are completed.